ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-4.md

 .center[![:scale 70%](images/use_cases.png)]

 ???

+Service Discovery & Service Mesh are the two big use cases we will focus on during this workshop.
-As we start to dive into how to use consul it is important to think about how you would go about adopting this in your environments.
+As we start to look at various consul use cases...
+Ask yourself, how you would go about adopting this in your environment.

-First and foremost adopting a standard way of service discovery across a single application of federation of applications is a critical first step.

-Because of this we will begin with looking at consul's robust feature set around service discovery.
+The best place to start is with **service discovery**.
+Getting this right is critical.
+Its the core dataset you will use to build your network automation with.

+A good service discovery solution will discover services across all clouds public & private. all platforms bm,vm,container,servless or services running within some type of job scheduler like nomad or k8s.
+This solution should discover services in near real time giving you the whole picture of your current eco system.

+A robust service discovery solution is the key to an successful service mesh.

+Without it you will spend a lot of your time addressing inconsistancies, automation gaps, and edge cases.
+So we will start there.
 ---
 name: Load-Balancers-Service-Discovery
 class: compact